aikohanasaki/Aikobots-MoonlitEchoesTheme/README.md

-This is a custom form of Moonlit Echoes by RivelleDays.
+This is a custom fork of Moonlit Echoes by RivelleDays.
 Please install Rivelle's version! https://github.com/RivelleDays/SillyTavern-MoonlitEchoesTheme